smithoss/gonymizer/README.md

 `schema`: is a list of schemas the Gonymizer should dump from the master database.
 This option must be in the form of a list if you are using the configuration methods mentioned above.

-`exclude-schemas`: is a list of system level schemas that Gonymizer should ignore when adding CREATE SCHEMA statements to the dump file.
+`exclude-schema`: is a list of system level schemas that Gonymizer should ignore when adding CREATE SCHEMA statements to the dump file.
 These schemas may still be included in the `--schema` option, for example the `public` schema.

 `schema-prefix`: is the prefix used for a schema environment where there is a prefix that matches other schemas.
 This